home-climate-control/dz/docs/configuration/schedule-syntax.md

 ### economizer.keep-hvac-on

-The value of `true` means that the main HVAC unit for this zone will be kept on even if the economizer is on.
-This maximizes comfort.

-The value of `false` means that when the conditions are suitable for the economizer to turn on, the main HVAC unit will be kept off.
-This maximizes energy savings.
+Deprecated in favor of [hvac-handoff-factor](#economizerhvac-handoff-factor).

+### economizer.hvac-handoff-factor

+Supersedes [keep-hvac-on](#economizerkeep-hvac-on), and overrides it if both are present.
+The acceptable range is 0 to 1; 0 means that the economizer will always keep the HVAC unit off when it is on, 1 means that the economizer will not interfere with the HVAC unit's operation, and values in between will proportionally suppress HVAC unit operation (the lower it is, the later the HVAC unit will be turned on).

 ### economizer.max-power